Dipolar-octupolar correlations and hierarchy of exchange interactions in Ce$_2$Hf$_2$O$_7$

 Importantly, dominant $J_{x}$~solutions are also valid, e.g.:

-In all optimal parameter sets, $J_{xz}$ remains small, suggesting that direct coupling of dipoles to octupoles is weak.
-Noteworthy, all our optimal parameter sets deviate significantly from those obtained for \cezr~\cite{CZO_CA_2,CZO_US_2}.
-In contrast with \cezr where $J_{y}\approx J_{x}$, we find that one dominates over the other.
-Nonetheless, our parameters correspond to the $\pi$-flux phase of QSI~\cite{Lee2012,PhysRevB.96.085136,PyrochloreU(1)GangChen,PhysRevLett.121.067201}, like in \cezr~\cite{CZO_CA_2,CZO_US_2}, i.e. the significant transverse interactions lead to $J_{\pm} < 0$, calculated as $-(J_{x}+J_{z})/4$ or $-(J_{y}+J_{z})/4$, respectively for $J_y$ or $J_x$ dominant.
+These parameters are consistent with our analysis from data measured with magnetic fields along [110]~\cite{CHO_Bhardwaj}.
+Close $J$ values are also reported from numerical linked cluster calculations obtained from zero-field specific heat of another crystal~\cite{CHO_Smith}.
+In all our optimal parameter sets, either $J_x$ or $J_y$ dominates, which contrasts with \cezr where $J_{y}\approx J_{x}$~\cite{CZO_CA_2,CZO_US_2}.
+Nonetheless, our parameters correspond to the $\pi$-flux phase of QSI~\cite{Lee2012,PhysRevB.96.085136,PyrochloreU1GangChen,PhysRevLett.121.067201}, like in \cezr~\cite{CZO_CA_2,CZO_US_2} and solid-state synthesized \cesn~\cite{CSO_NatPhy,CSO_spinons}: transverse interactions lead to $J_{\pm} < 0$, calculated as $-(J_{x}+J_{z})/4$ or $-(J_{y}+J_{z})/4$, respectively for $J_y$ or $J_x$ dominant.

+The so-called ring exchange term, which writes $J_{\rm ring} = 3(J_y + J_z)^3/(16J_x^2)$ for a dominant $J_x$, defines a bandwidth of photon excitations with an energy scale of the order of few $\mu$eV for our optimal parameter sets.
+As a result, despite the excellent energy resolution, the details of the photon dispersion remain inaccessible, but are nevertheless recorded in the ``quasi-elastic'' signal.
+Furthermore, these excitations are related to spin components along the $x$ axis of the local coordinate frame, and should manifest in the orbital scattering.

+At this point, it is crucial to note that our optimal parameter sets involve a non-zero $J_{xz}$.
+Using a rotation by an angle $\theta$ defined by $\text{tan}(2\theta)=2J_{xz}/(J_x-J_z)$ about the $y$ axis, $J_{xz}$ can be eliminated from Eq.~\ref{eq:ham} so that the actual relevant variables are “tilted” spins with non-zero projections onto both the initial $z$ and $x$ directions defined in $H_{nn}$ (Eq. \ref{eq:ham}) \cite{DO-PRL,Benton16}.
+As a result, QSI correlations emerge among the $\tilde{x}$ spins of the rotated frame, and project onto both $z$ and $x$, hence giving rise to both non-zero dipole and orbital neutron cross-sections respectively.
+We thus expect that a minute $J_{xz}$ leads to a drastic increase in dipolar `quasi-elastic' scattering at the expense of octupolar scattering.
+This naturally explains the simultaneous observation of the scattering displayed in Fig.~\ref{Fig1}d and ~\ref{Fig1}f, which should be understood as the manifestation of the {\it same} ‘photon’ signal along $\tilde{x}$, seen through dipole and orbital neutron cross-sections, respectively.

+The $Q$ dependence of the `quasi-elastic' dipolar scattering integrated over $E=[-11,11]~\mu$eV (Fig.~\ref{Fig1}d), peaking around 0.6 \AA$^{-1}$ with a clear drop of intensity at lower $Q$, is a signature of the quantum nature of the ground state, distinct from classical spin ice (CSI) where constant elastic scattering is expected at low $Q$.
+To illustrate this point, Fig.~\ref{Fig1}d shows fits using analytical models of the scattering for a CSI (black curve) and a QSI (red curve).